vincepr/md/docs/fiae/Programmierung/Algorithmen.md

 | Algorithmus | Beschreibung | wann angewendet|

-## Divide and Conquer vs Dynamic programming (memoisation and tabulation)
+## Divide and Conquer vs Dynamic programming (Memoisation and Tabulation)
 - Divide and conquer is just splitting a problem up (ex recursively) into more easier to solve problems.
 No implication about speed initself.
     - In the example below`dacFib(n)`
 - Dynamic Programming extends the devide and conquer principle with memoisation to speed up the problem.